vitessio/website/content/en/docs/19.0/get-started/vttestserver-docker-image.md

 The vtgate listens for MySQL connections on 3 + the `PORT` environment variable specified. i.e. if you specify `PORT` to be 33574, then vtgate will be listening to connections on 33577, on the `MYSQL_BIND_HOST` which defaults to localhost.
 But this port will be on the docker container side.
 To connect to vtgate externally from a MySQL client, you will need to publish that port as well and specify the `MYSQL_BIND_HOST` to `0.0.0.0`.
 This can be done via the `-p` aka `--publish` flag to docker.
 For eg: adding `-p 33577:33577` to the `docker run` command will publish the container's 33577 port to your local 33577 port, which can now be used to connect to the vtgate.

+### Viewing the vtcombo `/debug/status` dashboard and running vtctld commands

+The vtcombo `/debug/status` page is viewable at the port specified by the `PORT` environment variable on the docker side.
+To view it in a browser outside, you will need to publish that port as well and specify the `VTCOMBO_BIND_HOST` to `0.0.0.0`.
+This can be done via the `-p` aka `--publish` flag to docker.

+Similarily, vtctld listens for grpc requests at the port 1 + `PORT`.
+So, in order to run vtctld commands using vtctldclient binary, this port must also be published.

 ### Persisting container data

 If you wish to keep the state of the test container across reboots, such as when running the vttestserver container as a database container in local application development environments, you may optionally pass the `--persistent_mode` flag, along with a `--data_dir` directory which is bound to a docker volume.
 Due to a bug, the `--port` argument must also be present for correct operation.